Sociology of the family: Conventional notions of motherhood

 Motherhood ideology is influenced by the idealization of the family structure and perpetuates the image of a heterosexual couple with children.
 Some sociologists refer to this as the "bourgeois family", which arose out of typical 16th- and 17th-century European households and is often considered the "traditional Western" structure.
 In this family model the father acts as the economic support and sometimes disciplinarian of the family, while the mother or other female relative oversees most of the child-rearing.

 In East Asian and Western traditional families, fathers were the heads of the families, which meant that his duties included providing financial support and making critical decisions, some of which must have been obeyed without question by the rest of the family members.
 "Some Asian American men are brought up under stringent gender role expectations such as a focus on group harmony and filial piety, carrying on their family name and conforming to the expectations of the parents."

 The mother's role in the family is celebrated on Mother's Day.
-Anna Reeves Jarvis was a woman who originally organized Mother's Work Day's protesting the lack of cleanliness and sanitation in the work place.
+Ann Jarvis originally organized Mother's Work Day, protesting the lack of cleanliness and sanitation in the workplace.
 Jarvis died in 1905 and her daughter created a National Mother's Day to honor her mother.
 Mothers frequently have a very important role in raising offspring and the title can be given to a non-biological mother that fills this role.
 This is common in stepmothers.